 Outdoor Warning Sirens

-The City of Josephine’s outdoor warning siren system consists of two sirens placed strategically within the city.
+The City of Josephine’s outdoor warning siren system consists of four sirens placed strategically within the city.
 Sirens are activated simultaneously to provide a general alert for the entire community.
 The outdoor warning sirens can be activated by either the Josephine Police or Josephine Volunteer Fire Department.

 The outdoor warning siren system uses certain tones to alert residents to the imminent approach of severe weather (including a tornado warning, destructive winds in excess of 70 mph or reported hail of 1.25″ in diameter or greater) and other emergencies requiring immediate notification.
 Radio and television as well as public address systems mounted on fire and police vehicles, may also be used to provide information to our citizens, as needed.